What is Group Life Insurance?

 If an employee decides to start his/her own business venture, buying a fresh life insurance plan would be expensive as life insurance premiums increase as one age.

-How to Decide Insurance Coverage Under the Group Life Insurance Plan?
+How to Decide Insurance Coverage Under the Group Life Insurance Plans?

 The employer can opt for different insurance calculations to decide the coverage amount for their employees.
 Under group insurance plans, employees are classified into different classes.
 The various classes offer different insurance coverage and benefits.